SeanMcP/seanmcp.com/src/content/react-native-glossary.md

 ---
 title: React Native Glossary
 description:
-  A growing list of terms you need to recognize when working in React Native
+  A growing list of terms you need to recognize when working in React Native.
 date: 2021-10-07T12:00-0400
 tags:
   - Articles